 Some ancient cultures considered it rude to point to someone because it directed evil spirits toward the subject.
 Staring was often considered giving someone the "evil eye."
 Although these myths have been dispelled, most societies still consider finger pointing and staring to be rude.

 Blessing Someone After a Sneeze

-Do you ever say, "Gesundheidt" or "God bless you," after someone sneezes?
-It was once thought that a person would lose part of his soul with each sneeze, and bad health would fall over the person.
-"Gesundheit" is German for wishing someone good health to prevent this.
+"Gesundheit" is German for wishing someone good health to prevent them from getting sick.
 "God bless you" is a more spiritual protection once thought to keep the soul intact.
-Few people believe this today, but it's still considered a polite thing to say.
+Few people believe this today, or they may not know why they say it, but it's still considered a polite thing to say.

 A Man Should Always Pay

 Back in the day when men had careers and women didn't (although they often had jobs to tide them over until "Mr. Right" came along), men were expected to pick up the tab for dinner, a movie, or anything else they did on a date.
 That rule is clearly outdated.

 The bill can be paid by him, her, or split down the middle.
 In other words, it doesn't matter who pays as long as someone does.
 Some people still hold to the old rule of the man always paying, which is fine as long as the person they are with is of the same mindset.
 With the price of everything outpacing salary increases, it's makes more sense for people to pay their own way or at least take turns.